wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 Once done click **Save Draft** and you should see a large green tick on the side panel next to _Store listing_.

-{% img blog/react-native-play-store/store-listing.png alt:”Store listing" width:"400" %}{: .center-image }
+{% img blog/react-native-play-store/store-listing.png alt:"Store listing" width:"400" %}{: .center-image }

 This shows you have completed the listing details and still need to fill out the content rating form as well as pricing and distribution.
 Although before you can do that you need to put out an app release.